Month 12, Day 23, Wednesday 10:45 a.m.

 “And because you agree with that statement, something might go wrong if an inexperienced spellcaster like yourself tried to cast with an octagram.
 Doubly so if you felt any guilt about what you were doing to the other party.”

-She felt the urge to shift in her seat, suddenly uncomfortable, but there was no accusation in his gaze.
+She felt the urge to shift in her seat, suddenly uncomfortable, but there was no accusation in his tone.

 “However, the clumsiest part of this is your use of glyphs.
 The Word is crude, obviously cobbled-together by someone with a limited pool of experience.
 There are better choices to describe this spell, by far.”
 He pulled over one of her papers and motioned impatiently for the pen, then scribbled a quick series of glyphs and their connotative translations.